 Some of the most common minimally invasive spine procedures we perform are the Lateral Lumbar Interbody Fusion (LLIF) and Minimally Invasive Transforaminal Lumbar Interbody Fusion (MIS TLIF) and percutaneous instrumentation.

 LLIF is a fusion during which the surgeon makes a small incision on the person’s side, under their ribs to approach the spine from a lateral direction.
 This allows the surgeon to perform a spinal fusion without disrupting the muscles of the spine.

-The LLIF procedure may be accompanied by another procedure that is fairly common, what we call percutaneous instrumentation of the spine.
+The LLIF procedure may be accompanied by another procedure that is fairly common, percutaneous instrumentation of the spine.
 In this procedure, the surgeon places rods and screws between the muscle fibers, often using computer navigation or intraoperative X-ray as opposed to removing the muscles from the spine as is done with traditional spinal fusion surgery.
-When possible, we will always try to see if a minimally invasive approach is an appropriate option.
+When possible, we seek to utilize a minimally invasive approach, if it is an appropriate option.

 Why should you choose the Penn Medicine Spine Center?

 We strive to help patients by giving expert surgical opinions, and when surgery is not needed, we help them navigate other appropriate options by connecting them with the appropriate spine care provider for their unique problem.

 Our doctors are publishing the papers and teaching the courses that other doctors around the country are learning from; we are often the first to perform groundbreaking spine procedures and teach other doctors how to perform them.
 Patients who come to Penn benefit from a multidisciplinary team approach and gain access to the full breadth of care from our doctors and surgeons who are world leaders in quality improvement and risk mitigation (reducing risks for patients).